IgniteUI/igniteui-xplat-docs/doc/en/components/dashboard-tile.md

 From left to right:

 - The first tool will show a data grid with the `DataSource` provided to the control.
 This is a toggle tool, so if you click it again after showing the grid, it will revert to the visualization.
-- The second tool allows you to configure the properties of the current data visualization.
+- The second tool allows you to configure the settings of the current data visualization.
 - The third tool allows you to change the current visualization, allowing you to plot a different series type or show a different type of visualization altogether.
 This can be set on the control by setting the `VisualizationType` property, mentioned above.
 - The last tool allows you to configure which properties on your underlying data item are included for the control.
 You can configure this by setting the `IncludedProperties` or `ExcludedProperties` collection on the control.